KnightMollo/w4121.github.io/proposals.md

 Which Optimization Makes Sense?

-* it's currently unclear whether  sampling or data cubes or other optimizations are the most appropriate for any given visualization + interaction.
+* It's currently unclear whether  sampling or data cubes or other optimizations are the most appropriate for any given visualization + interaction.
 Run studies to better understand the trade-offs.
+* Bonus: use trade-offs to recommend optimizations for new interactive visualizations.

 Run some perceptual studies: